brookmoor/clemea2025-devwks-2478/04-Zeek-Splunk-Telemetry.md

 Feel free to experiment with the existing plugins.
 You can do so as follows:
 - Remove the input and output via the UI
 - Then login to the Broker Nodes over ssh and for each plugin, you can run the `uninstall` scripts which are present in the same directory as the install scripts.
-- Then adjust the input JSON parameters by adding more fields for example.
+- You can adjust the input JSON parameters to add more fields for example.

 And finally, all the UI operations are available via API.
-The API is exposed on the CTB Manager at https://<manager-IP>/api-v1/
+The API is exposed on the CTB Manager at https://<manager-IP>/api-v1/.
+You can create the input, destination and connect them via API as well.